 A guide has been created to offer parents extensive information on how to keep children safe online.

 20 tips for Parents on Kids Internet Safety

 An article focussing on how to protect children online has been published by Linda Garth and Maria Korolov.

 An online blog for 'non-techy' parents / carers.

 Education - Learning and Exploring at Wandlebury County Park for groups of all ages

 Wandlebury Country Park, on the edge of Cambridge welcomes visits from groups of all ages.
 The park is owned by Cambridge Past, Present and Future.
 The education programme for schools and colleges was established around the start of the millennium and has gone from strength to strength, earning them a prestigious ‘Learning Outside of the Classroom Quality Badge’.
 While much of the work is focused on wildlife, the environment and geography they also stage history events – drawing on Wandlebury’s Iron Age roots.

-Working closely with teachers from local schools an education programme has been devised that is closely aligned to the national curriculum and the learning requirements of children at each of the different key stage phases.
+Working closely with teachers from local schools an education programme has been devised that is closely aligned to the national curriculum and the learning requirements of children at each of the the different key stage phases.

 Essex Police have produced a briefing paper relating to the introduction of the Public Protection Operations Centre.
 This briefing sets out the new process for a Public Protection related referral to Essex Police - these changes took effect from Monday 19 September 2016.